bianca482/data-format-comparison/README.md

 ![Three data formats with fastest serialization speed](/images/top3_speed.png)

 The ImageData use case has been analyzed separately because of the significant difference in space requirements and serialization speed to the other use cases.
-The results for this use case are visualized in the notebooks mentioned above.
+The results for this use case are visualized in the notebooks mentioned above as well as in the "Supplement.txt" file.